 To qualify for its top tier frequent flier status, Delta Airlines requires spending $15,000 on Delta tickets not including taxes and fees.
 That is a lot of money for someone like me who is not flying on the company dime.
-Thanks to a God-awful amount of rollover miles, I maintained my Diamond status because Delta waived this requirement for those who spent $25,000 in a calendar year on its American Express credit cards.
+Thanks to a God-awful amount of rollover miles, I maintained my Diamond status because Delta waived the MQD requirement for those who spent $25,000 in a calendar year on its American Express credit cards.
 Beginning in 2108, Delta raised the spend amount to $250,000.
-You’ve got to be friggin’ kidding me!
+Even though there is the possibility of a one-time waiver, you’ve got to be friggin’ kidding me!

 As explained previously, another way to meet the Delta spend requirement is by flying a Delta SkyTeam partner and crediting the flights to Delta where the dollars are calculated on a percentage on the distance flown, not on the price paid for a ticket.